Our School's Emergency Response Plan

 Shelter in Place: This procedure would be used if there were a danger from outside the school, such as a chemical spill or tornado.
 If this were to happen, students and staff would be alerted via the PA system and they would follow the practiced procedure inside the school so that we can ensure everyone is kept safe during the crisis.
 Please be aware that if a parent is in the building during this, they will also be asked to follow safety procedures.

 Lockdown: This procedure would be used if there were a situation inside the school that would make evacuation impractical.
-We would advise the staff and students about the incident over the PA system, but in this case, all classrooms would be secured and no one, except the police, would be allowed to enter or leave the school.
+We would advise the students and staff about the incident over the PA system, but in this case, all classrooms would be secured and no one, except the police, would be allowed to enter or leave the school.
 (This includes parents.)
 Teachers and students would be directed to stay in their classrooms until further notice.
 Teachers and students outside the school building would be directed to return to the school or to go to their evacuation site.

 Please check back from time to time on our web page to check and see if we have made updates to procedures, such as the parent pick up process, if we ever need to dismiss from an off-site location.